 Various indices used for comparison are widely recognized, unmanaged pools of securities for which the results shown have been computed over the same time periods as those for Global Emerging Growth Capital.
 S&P Global Small Cap Index is a global small-cap index.
 It is calculated with gross dividends and total returns are gross of any possible taxes on potential capital gains.
 It measures the bottom 15% market capitalization of an institutional global investable universe.
 This universe includes 50 countries and over 8300 issues.
 Global Emerging Growth Capital calculates it dividends on a gross basis and total returns exclude any possible income taxes on capital gains.
 Global Emerging Growth Capital also provides portfolio characteristics such as, percentage holdings by country and industry sector.
 The percentage of its portfolio that includes countries not in the index is disclosed, as well as standard deviation comparisons against the index and competitors.
-The Lipper Universe of Global Small/Mid Core Company mutual fund competitors are shown with returns net of advisory fees while our performance in general throughout our reports are not, except as noted.
-These Lipper competitors, which include 145 funds and over \$67 billion in managed assets, are believed to more closely match the universe of stocks from which Global Emerging Growth Capital selects; however, there can be no assurance that these Lipper funds will stay within the universe.
-Morningstar, a close approximation to Lipper may be used in cases of data latency.
-It has been used since 2018.
-Lipper classified the global small cap funds into core, value and growth styles, starting in the 3rd quarter of 2004; GEGC matches its core style to the new classifications going forward.
+The Morningstar of Global Small/Mid Core Company mutual fund competitors are shown with returns net of advisory fees while our performance in general throughout the report was not, except as noted.
+These Morningstar competitors, which include over 150 funds and \$6.1 billion in managed assets, are believed to more closely match the universe of stocks from which Global Emerging Growth Capital selects; however, there can be no assurance that these funds will stay within the universe.
+Morningstar, a close approximation to Lipper funds has been used since 2018.
+Prior to that, Lipper was used.